eyesquareai/macau_coupon/README.md

 # macau_coupon
-a web app to allow user input the coupon record early
+a web app to allow user input the coupon record easier